SFGLab/LoopSage/README.md

 And of course, the result - the distribution of loops in equilibrium -  depends on temperature of Boltzmann distribution $T$.

+## Packages to install
+The following dependecies must be installed in the specific desktop environment that you would like to run the simulation pipeline,

 ## How to use?